Remote Math in the Middle

-To begin, teachers selected for Math in the Middle will take two classes in Summer 2021, with an option to take additional courses for those who want a fast start to their graduate program.
-Because all UNL courses in Summer 2021 will be offered via web conferencing and do not require any travel to campus, this is a particularly good time to start work on your master’s degree.
+To begin, teachers selected for Math in the Middle will take two classes in Summer 2022, with an option to take additional courses for those who want a fast start to their graduate program.
+Because most UNL courses in Summer 2022 will be offered via web conferencing and do not require any travel to Lincoln, this is a particularly good time to start work on your master’s degree.

-The 2020 and 2021 remote cohorts of Math in the Middle are designed with flexibility in mind.
+The remote cohorts of Math in the Middle since 2020 have been designed with flexibility in mind.
 For example, while applicants should take at least eight courses with their Math in the Middle peers, substitute courses will be considered when appropriate and teachers with prior graduate credit will work with their advisor to determine which courses can count toward their master’s degree, thus shortening the time to degree.
 Also, since at least six, and possibly more, courses will be taken online, teachers whose home is at a distance from Lincoln may find this the best time to participate in a program like Math in the Middle.

 In order to take graduate classes at UNL, you need to either be admitted to a master’s degree program or admitted as a post-baccalaureate student.
 Graduate Studies at UNL uses CollegeNet for its application process.
 Please note that there is a $50 application fee.